Shopify Theme Detector

 Limits

-What the detector cannot see
+What the Shopify theme detector cannot see

 • Private Shopify admin data is never visible from the public storefront.